 Lee Montgomery (Phil Grenville), Shari Belafonte-Harper (Melissa Cavender), Jonna Lee (Sandy Matthews), LeVar Burton (Vinnie Davis), Peter De Luise (Mitch Crandall), Jonelle Allen (Lucinda Cavender), Cindy Morgan (Vicky Jensen), Dedee Pfeiffer (Mary Masterson), Kevin McCarthy (Judge Crandall), Dick Van Patten (Martin Grenville), Mark Blankfield (The Ghoul), Kurtwood Smith (Captain Warren Jensen), Dennis Redfield (Lester Mitchell), Sheila Larken (Janet Grenville), Joe Gieb (Elf)

 The Midnight Hour is a US tv special made for the Halloween season.
 These Halloween specials are made semi-regularly for US tv – popular shows such as Charlie Brown, The Addams Family, The Munsters, Scooby Doo, Fat Albert, American Dad and Family Guy have all made Halloween Specials at various points, while The Simpsons (1989– ) has made it into an annual artform.
+(I have a more detailed listing here at Films About Halloween).
 The Midnight Hour has gained a minor reputation as a classic in the field, partly one suspects due to the nostalgia factor.

 The Halloween special and effective horror are usually mutually exclusive things.
 It is just the same as the attempts to mix horror and music – there has never, as far as I am aware, ever been a good horror song that works in terms of horror as all that singers do is turn things into jokily unserious riffs on monsters and scary things.
 Likewise, Halloween specials reduce the monsters to comedic caricatures and almost always fail to take the material seriously.